 Muscat Oman Travel Guide

 Muscat does not experience monsoons nor prone to hurricanes.
 Tropical cyclones occasionally form in the Arabian Sea (May to November).
 These storms rarely make direct landfall as strong, destructive forces in Muscat but bring heavy rainfall and strong winds, causing rapid flooding in wadis and travel disruption.
-Always adhere to the local weather reports during these months.
+Always follow the local weather reports during these months.

 October - April